top of page

 2:35-3:05pm

-"Strategies for Running a Successful Small Business in SEAK" by Lisa Daughrety, Juneau Composts!
+"Strategies for Running a Successful Small Business in SEAK" by Lisa Daugherty, Juneau Composts!

 Running a small business is an all-consuming endeavor.
 Add to that the challenges presented by our remote, far-flung region and you’ve got troubles.
 Learn some helpful tips and tricks for better small business management from Lisa, the queen of Juneau Composts!, our region’s largest composting service.